Animals With Rabies: 10 Animals That Can Contract Rabies

 To protect yourself and your pets from Rabies, ensure your dog is up-to-date on its vaccinations.

-In addition, please keep your dog on a leash when out in public and do not allow it to roam freely.
+In addition, please keep your dog on a leash when out in public and not allow it to roam freely.

-Avoid contact with stray dogs, especially those that look sick or aggressive.
 If you suspect your dog may have been exposed to Rabies, immediately seek medical attention for yourself and your pet.

 Always take precautions when interacting with animals, and don’t hesitate to seek medical attention if you suspect that you or your pet may have been exposed to Rabies.